What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

 Under the new protocol on social security coordination

-Unlike the old co-ordinated EEA rules, you cannot argue an exception to remain in your home country social security scheme if your posting is for more than 24 months.
+Unlike the old EEA rules, you cannot argue an exception to remain in your home country social security scheme if your posting is for more than 24 months.

-Am I eligible for UK social security benefits?
+UK social security benefits

 If you do not have to pay NIC because you continue to pay into your home country scheme under the European regulations, you will not necessarily lose entitlement to social security benefits in the UK.